Signs of criticality in social explosions: Introduction

+Specifically in social systems, power-law shaped distributions of several metrics with specific values in their exponents have been found \cite{Pentland2014,Newman2018}.
+Each person's behaviour is influenced by her social environment.
+Thus, social phenomena, in general, are the emergent result of the interactions between their participants; and the latter can be intensified during massive actions like social demonstrations \cite{Jasper2018}.
+In this respect, it is natural to think that any macro social action --as a consequence of the spontaneous and massive interactions between its constituents-- will cause the growth and divergence of the correlation of its underlying constituents, which can then attain a power-law dominance at the critical point.
+The latter would give rise to important simplifications on several statistics of functionalities.

+{In this work, we ask whether it is possible to find signs of criticality on the collective phenomena of protests.
+If this question is answered positively, then, our second question would be whether it is possible to find those points of high correlations.
+Do they have specific particularities common to all manifestations?}

+{To answer our first question, we separated each manifestation into three different time windows: before the event, during the event and after it.
+Then, in analogy with physical systems, we conjecture that the critical point should lie at the point between before and during the event.
+Thus, we calculated the frequency distribution of hashtags on the three time windows, and we performed our calculations in four different ways.
+We combined the possibility of building the time windows by taking the same amount of time for each window or the same amount of hashtags, with the possibility of counting each hashtag every time it was used, or only once per user. }

+{If we find the evidence of simplifications on the statistics, then, we propose that this fact is actually a consequence of the divergence of the correlation among the participants, and we pass to the second part of the study, based on network science.
+We build networks of hashtags, in such a way that strongly connected nodes represent the similarity of expression through hashtags.
+By studying these network representations, we aim at answering the following more specific questions: Can the system show that the interactions of the people involved are stronger at certain points of the demonstrations (i.e., that people were closer in their feelings, as expressed in their tweet's hashtags)?
+If yes, where are those points?
+And finally, could we have obtained the same information without using the network representation?
+In other words, does the representation of the networks really provide additional information?}

-To support our hypothesis, we finish our work by building networks of hashtags, in such a way that strongly connected nodes represent the similarity of expression through hashtags.
-Our networks show that the systems have two kinds of shifting correlations --one which is sustained and another punctual one-.
-Here, correlation means that people get closer with respect to what they express through their hashtags.
-We conclude our article with some words about the importance of understanding the effect of the high correlations as a sign of criticality, and the latent possibility of nationwide perturbations.
+We conclude our article with some words about the importance of understanding the effect of the high connectedness as a sign of criticality, and the latent possibility of nationwide perturbations.